hollyschinsky/phonegap-workshop/polish.md

         <preference name="DisallowOverscroll" value="true" />

-2. Now build and run the application again and the webview should stay in place.
+2. Now build and run the application again and the webview (your app) should stay in place.

 ####Set a default application icon

 You may want to set a default application icon to be used for all the icons in your application.

-1. In the root project's config.xml, add the following property to point to the icon *phonegap_wings.png* from the initial project download.
-Note that this path is relative to the project root.
+1. In the root project's config.xml, add the following property to point to the icon *phonegap_wings.png*.
+(You can copy this file into your root from the [initial project download](https://github.com/hollyschinsky/phonegap-workshop)).

         <icon src="phonegap_wings.png" />